-The Department of Material Chemistry consists of four research units: Design of Functional Materials, Inorganic Material Chemistry (Inorganic Structural Chemistry, Industrial Solid-State Chemistry), Organic Material Chemistry (Organic Reaction Chemistry, Organic Chemistry of Natural Products, Analytical Chemistry of Materials), Polymer Material Chemistry (Polymer Physics and Function, Biomaterial Chemistry), and Nanomaterials (Nanomaterials).
+Our Department consists of five research units: Design of Functional Materials, Inorganic Material Chemistry (Inorganic Structural Chemistry, Industrial Solid-State Chemistry), Organic Material Chemistry (Organic Reaction Chemistry, Organic Chemistry of Natural Products, Analytical Chemistry of Materials), Polymer Material Chemistry (Polymer Physics and Function, Biomaterial Chemistry), and Nanomaterials (Nanomaterials).

-The Department of Material Chemistry covers all the basic chemistry fields ranging from inorganic chemistry, organic chemistry, analytical chemistry, polymer chemistry, bio-related chemistry, and to nano-chemistry, which are rich in variety but in depth in science.
+The Department of Material Chemistry covers all the basic chemistry fields ranging from physical chemistry, inorganic chemistry, organic chemistry, analytical chemistry, polymer chemistry, bio-related chemistry, and to nano-chemistry, which are rich in variety but in depth in science.
+The primary missions are to develop foundational sciences and technologies for the 21st century through invention of new materials/reactions, mechanism elucidation and theory construction for various phenomena, and establishment of innovative analysis techniques.